 Can I add the Script Register registration code to my title page?

 Yes, but we also recommend placing your Copyright on your title page as well.

 Can’t I just mail myself a copy of my script to protect myself?

 This is referred to as “Poor Man’s Copyright,” and it’s not recommended, as it affords little or no protection or remedy in the event of a dispute.

 How long is my script’s registration valid for?

-If you ordered the Unlimited Script Registration, your script’s registration is good for life.
-If you ordered any of our other services, your script’s registration from Script Register is valid for five (5) years from the date of registration, which is the date you ordered the registration and uploaded the script.
+If you ordered the Unlimited Script Registration Plan, your script’s registration is good for life.
+If you ordered just a single Script Registration, your script’s registration from Script Register is valid for five (5) years from the date of registration, which is the date you uploaded the script.